turnkeylinux-apps/tkldev/docs/advanced/building-packages-from-source.md

-The versions will sort properly, so it's no issue to push them to an apt package repo as is, but ideally you want to have a "nice" version number for a stable pacakge.
+The versions will sort properly, so it's no issue to push them to an apt package repo as is, but ideally you want to have a "nice" version number for a stable package.
 So either give it a new version tag - add/replace the changelog.

 [chroot]: https://en.wikipedia.org/wiki/Chroot